balderdashy/sails-docs/concepts/Security/P3P.md

 ### Background

-P3P stands for the "Platform for Privacy Preferences", a browser/web standard designed to facilitate better consumer web privacy control.
-Currently (as of 2014), out of all the major browers, it is only supported by Internet Explorer.
-It comes into play most often when dealing with legacy applications.
+P3P stands for the "Platform for Privacy Preferences" and is a browser/web standard designed to facilitate better consumer web privacy control.
+Currently (as of 2014), out of all the major browsers, only Internet Explorer supports it.
+P3P most often comes into play when dealing with legacy applications.

 Many modern organizations are willfully ignoring P3P.
-Here's what whate [Facebook has to say](https://www.facebook.com/help/327993273962160/) on the subject:
+Here's what [Facebook has to say](https://www.facebook.com/help/327993273962160/) on the subject:

 > The organization that established P3P, the World Wide Web Consortium, suspended its work on this standard several years ago because most modern web browsers don't fully support P3P.
 As a result, the P3P standard is now out of date and doesn't reflect technologies that are currently in use on the web, so most websites currently don't have P3P policies.
 >